apache/incubator-kie-kogito-runtimes/README.txt

 =========

 To produce distribution builds use:
-$ mvn -Pfull clean install
+$ mvn -Dfull clean install
-$ mvn -Pfull -DskipTests package javadoc:javadoc assembly:assembly
+$ mvn -Dfull -DskipTests package javadoc:javadoc assembly:assembly

 Note that install must be done first as javadoc:javadoc won't work unless the jars are in the local maven repo, but the tests can be skipped on the second run.